pazz/alot/docs/source/configuration/accounts_table.rst

 .. describe:: signature_as_attachment

     attach signature file if set to True, append its content (mimetype text) to the body text if set to False.
-Defaults to False.

     :type: boolean
     :default: False